TonnyG95/Rock-Paper-Scissors/README.md

 - The site was tested on 1080P, 1440P and 4K resolutions natively
 - The site was tested natively on Samsung galaxy s20 and Samsung Galaxy j3
 - The site was tested through emulation on all devices supported by Google Dev Tool

+### Interaction testing

+The site interaction was tested by clicking on the option and waiting for a computer response.
+Checking every possible solution

+- When my selected option was "Rock", and the computer option was "Rock." it was a draw
+- When my selected option was "Rock", and the computer option was "Paper."
+I lost
+- When my selected option was "Rock", and the computer option was "Scissors", I won
+- When my selected option was "Paper" and the computer option was "Paper", it was a draw
+- When my selected option was "Paper" and the computer option was "Scissors", I lost
+- When my selected option was "Paper" and the computer option was "Rock", I won
+- When my selected option was "Scissors" and the computer option was "Scissors", it was a draw
+- When my selected option was "Scissors" and the computer option was "Rock", I lost
+- When my selected option was "Scissors" and the computer option was "Paper", I won
+- All the website message responses on choices were correct and accurate

 ### Performance and UX